wingolab-org/pecaller/README.md

 # pecaller

-This is software to map and call next generation genomic sequnecing by David J. Cutler, Ph.D. and colleagues.
+This software maps and calls next generation genomic sequencing.
+It is written by David J. Cutler, Ph.D.

 ## Build genome index